Frequently Asked Questions About Surrogacy

 No, establishing the intended parents’ parental rights via a surrogacy is a different process than a typical adoption.

-Do I need to attend a hearing?
+Do I need to attend a hearing for a parentage order?

 This will depend on the state where the parentage order is being obtained.
 Additionally, it may also vary county by county and judge by judge.